To Live and Die in L.A. (film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 81 out of 100, based on 16 critics, indicating "universal acclaim".

 Roger Ebert, film critic for the Chicago Sun-Times, gave the film four out of four stars, praising the car chase and calling the film "first-rate".
 This sentiment was echoed by writer David Ansen of Newsweek, writing "Shot with gritty flamboyance by Robby Muller, cast with a fine eye for fresh, tough-guy faces, To Live and Die in L.A. may be fake savage, but it's fun".

 Others were more dismissive of the film, with critic Janet Maslin writing "Today, in the dazzling, superficial style that Mr. Friedkin has so thoroughly mastered, it's the car chases and shootouts and eye-catching settings that are truly the heart of the matter".
 The staff at Variety partially agreed with this sentiment, calling the film over the top in their mixed review saying "[E]ngrossing and diverting enough on a moment-to-moment basis but is overtooled ... what conversation there is proves wildly overloaded with streetwise obscenities, so much so that it becomes something of a joke".

-In a scathingly negative review for the film, The Washington Post's Paul Attanasio predicted box office failure, saying the picture would "live briefly and die quickly in L.A., where God hath no wrath like a studio executive with bad grosses... [it is]... overheated and recklessly violent", dismissing it with sarcasm as not even living up to the "high standard established by Starsky and Hutch".
+In a scathingly negative review for the film, The Washington Posts Paul Attanasio predicted box office failure, saying the picture would "live briefly and die quickly in L.A., where God hath no wrath like a studio executive with bad grosses... [it is]... overheated and recklessly violent", dismissing it with sarcasm as not even living up to the "high standard established by Starsky and Hutch".
 This feeling was shared by Time Magazine, who wrote about the film's "brutal, bloated car-chase sequence pilfered from Friedkin's nifty The French Connection", and called it "a fetid movie hybrid: Miami Vile".

 William Friedkin singled out the movie as one of his favorites: "I love the film, and I value my films or don’t value them in a different way.
 When I think of them in terms of success, I think of how close I came to my original vision of it.
 The two films where I came extremely close were To Live and Die in L.A. and Sorcerer.

 The car chase featured in the film has consistently been ranked among the best car chase sequences on film, often appearing alongside The French Connection (another Friedkin directed film), The Seven-Ups, The Blues Brothers, Ronin and Bullitt.
 In 2025, The Hollywood Reporter listed To Live and Die in L.A. as having the best stunts of 1985.

 In retrospective reviews, To Live and Die in L.A. has been lauded for its kinetic pacing, moral ambiguity, and its stylish take on 1980s crime cinema.